Lshiroc/task-management/README.md

 # Task-Management
-Simple task Management website for tracking your daily tasks or to manage your tasks in projects.
+Simple Task Management website for tracking your daily tasks or to manage your tasks in projects.

 ## Technologies
 ReactJS, ExpressJS, MongoDB